-On June 27, 2014, David Duval, an independent director and Audit Committee member, resigned from the Board of Directors.
-Following Mr. Duval's resignation, Mr. George Young, a director of the Company was appointed to serve on the Audit Committee.
+Mr. George Young, a director of the Company has been appointed to serve on the Audit Committee.
 Mr. Young served as an officer of the Company until December 11, 2013 when he resigned as President.
 Mr. Young is financially literate but is not independent pursuant to the definitions provided by NI 52-110.
 The Nominating Committee is currently working to identify and appoint an appropriate candidate to the Board and to serve as an independent member of the Audit Committee, and who will be an asset to all functions of the Board.
 In the interim, the Board considers that Mr. Young will be able to provide financial oversight.
 The Audit Committee is comprised of a majority of independent members and has the financial literacy, as a whole, required to provide adequate oversight of the ICFR and financial reporting of the Company.
 The Audit Committee, with management, has evaluated the change to the ICFR and considers the lack of a third independent member to be a "significant deficiency" in accordance with the definition provided by COSO.
 This is, therefore, a deficiency less severe than a material weakness yet important enough to merit attention by the Board.